 - 1.10 Chichester District Council as planning authority is entitled to charge a levy on new development.
 The CIL will apply to most new development and charges are based on the size and type of the development.
-The basis for the CIL charge for each development type will be detailed in the Council's Community Infrastructure Levy Draft Charging Schedule or successor documents. - 1.11 CIL will partially replace the existing s106 system.
-Unlike s106 Planning obligations, CIL receipts may be pooled into one fund which can be used for infrastructure needed to support new development across Chichester's Local Plan area (as set out in the Council's

-- CIL Regulation 123 list) during the plan period.
+The basis for the CIL charge for each development type will be detailed in the Council's Community Infrastructure LevyCharging Schedule or successor documents. - 1.11 CIL will partially replace the existing s106 system.
+Unlike s106 Planning obligations, CIL receipts may be pooled into one fund which can be used for infrastructure needed to support new development across Chichester's Local Plan area (as set out in the Council's CIL Regulation 123 list) during the plan period .
 Planning obligations may not be used to fund an item that is locally intended to be funded by CIL.
-This SPD clarifies how the Council intends to implement each mechanism. - 1.12 The CIL allows the Council to work with infrastructure providers and communities to set priorities for what the funds collected under the levy should be spent on, and provides a funding stream so that the delivery of infrastructure projects can be planned more effectively. - 1.13 The CIL is designed to give developers and investors greater confidence to invest because there will be more certainty 'up front' about how much money they will be expected to contribute towards community infrastructure.
+This SPD clarifies how the Council intends to implement each mechanism.

+- 1.12 The CIL allows the Council to work with infrastructure providers and communities to set priorities for what the funds collected under the levy should be spent on, and provides a funding stream so that the delivery of infrastructure projects can be planned more effectively. - 1.13 The CIL is designed to give developers and investors greater confidence to invest because there will be more certainty 'up front' about how much money they will be expected to contribute towards community infrastructure.
 Equally, the wider community and developers alike will be better able to understand how new development is contributing towards infrastructure provision within the area covered by the Chichester Local Plan.

-Submission Chichester Local Plan: Key Policies
+Chichester Local Plan: Key Policies

-- 1.14 The Submission Chichester Local Plan: Key Policies was submitted to the Secretary of State for Examination in May 2014.
-It is anticipated that the draft Chichester Local Plan: Key Policies will be adopted by the Council in late 2014.
-Proposals which require planning obligations should be considered in accordance with the Chichester Local Plan: Key Policies (once adopted).
+- 1.14 The Chichester Local Plan: Key Policies was adopted by the Council on 14 July 2015.
+Proposals which require planning obligations should be considered in accordance with the Chichester Local Plan: Key Policies.
 This SPD will support and supplement the Local Plan, and so will be an important material consideration in the decision making process. - 1.15 The Local Plan outlines that planning obligations may be used to secure appropriate forms of development with the necessary on and off-site infrastructure requirements.
-These principles are set out in the following Local Plan Policies: - Policy 1 Presumption in favour of sustainable development - Policy 2 Development Strategy and Settlement Hierarchy - Policy 6 Neighbourhood Development Plans - Policy 7 Masterplanning Strategic Development - Policy 8 Transport and Accessibility - Policy 9 Development and Infrastructure Provision - Policy 10 Chichester City Development Principles - Policy 11 Chichester City Employment Sites - Policy 13 Chichester City Transport Strategy - Policy 14 Development at Chichester City North - Policy 15 West of Chichester Strategic development Location - Policy 16 Shopwyke Strategic Development Location - Policy 17 Westhampnett/North East Chichester Strategic Development Location - Policy 18 Tangmere Strategic Development Location - Policy 19 Tangmere Strategic Employment Land - Policy 20 Southbourne Strategic Development - Policy 22 Integrated Coastal Zone Management for the Manhood Peninsula - Policy 23 Selsey Strategic Development - Policy 24 East Wittering and Bracklesham Strategic Development - Policy 25 Development in the North of the Plan area
+These principles are set out in the following Local Plan Policies: - Policy 1 Presumption in favour of sustainable development - Policy 2 Development Strategy and Settlement Hierarchy - Policy 6 Neighbourhood Development Plans - Policy 7 Masterplanning Strategic Development - Policy 8 Transport and Accessibility - Policy 9 Development and Infrastructure Provision - Policy 10 Chichester City Development Principles - Policy 11 Chichester City Employment Sites - Policy 13 Chichester City Transport Strategy - Policy 14 Development at Chichester City North - Policy 15 West of Chichester Strategic Development Location - Policy 16 Shopwyke Strategic Development Location - Policy 17 Westhampnett/North East Chichester Strategic Development Location - Policy 18 Tangmere Strategic Development Location - Policy 19 Tangmere Strategic Employment Land - Policy 20 Southbourne Strategic Development - Policy 22 Integrated Coastal Zone Management for the Manhood Peninsula - Policy 23 Selsey Strategic Development - Policy 24 East Wittering and Bracklesham Strategic Development - Policy 25 Development in the North of the Plan area - Policy 34 Affordable Housing - Policy 35 Affordable Housing Exception Sites - Policy 39 Transport, Accessibility and Parking - Policy 44 Development around the Coast